John Potter (American football)

-John Potter (born January 24, 1990) is a former American football placekicker.
-The Buffalo Bills selected him in the seventh round, 251st overall, of the 2012 NFL Draft.
+John Potter (born January 24, 1990) is an American former professional football placekicker.
+The Buffalo Bills selected him in the seventh round of the 2012 NFL draft.
 He played college football at Western Michigan University.

-College
+College career

 Potter left Western Michigan as the all-time leader in career points (333), consecutive point after touchdowns (PATs) made in a season (57) and consecutive PATs made in a career (129).
 His 129 consecutive PATs is also a Mid-American Conference (MAC) record.
 Potter recorded 36 touchbacks his senior season which ranked third in the nation.
 Potter also holds the school record for tackles by a kicker (36).
 In addition, he scored a rushing touchdown on a fake field goal, ran in a two-point conversion and recovered two fumbles on kickoff coverage.

 Potter was named third-team All-MAC his junior and senior season.
 He was also named conference special teams player of the week four times.
 He was named the first-team Academic All-American his senior season and graduated summa cum laude.

 Professional career

 Buffalo Bills

-Potter was selected in the seventh round, 251st overall, by the Buffalo Bills in the 2012 NFL Draft.
+Potter was selected in the seventh round, 251st overall, by the Buffalo Bills in the 2012 NFL draft.
 He was the kickoff specialist for the first six weeks of the season, registering 13 touchbacks on 26 kickoffs.
 He was released on November 6, 2012.